piko-framework/piko-framework.github.io/docs/application.md

 (new Application($config))->run();
 ```

-Piko embed an usefull utility to get environment variables from a file.
+Piko embed an useful utility to get environment variables from a file.
 It can be used in the entry script :

 ```php
 use piko\Application;